-Regulatory matters
+1. Regulatory matters

-Referring to Note 45 (a) to the financial statements, the Company is subject to a number of significant claims and litigations.
-The amounts of claims are significant and estimates of the amounts of provisions or contingent liabilities are subject to significant management judgement.
+Referring to note # 45 to the financial statements, the Company is subject to a number of significant claims and litigations.
+The amounts of claims are significant and estimates of provisions or contingent liabilities are subject to significant management judgment.

-These claims and litigations matters were a key audit matter due to the amounts involved, potential consequences and the inherent difficulty in assessing the outcome.
-The assessment of whether a liability should be recognised involves judgment from management.
+These claims and litigations matters were a key audit matter due to the amounts involved, potential consequences, and the inherent difficulty in assessing the outcome.
+The assessment of whether a liability should be recognised involves prudent judgment from management.